mreider/agilemarkdown/docs/index.md

 | Not planned | Planned | Being worked on  |  Finished |

-### Prioritizing a story
+### Changing the status of a story

-If a story is important - you need to get it out of the hangar, into the gate and up into the air.
 By default, when you create a new story, it lives in the hangar.
+If the story is important - you need to get it out of the hangar, into the gate and up into the air.

-Let's begin by creating a new story to fix the overview page.
+To understand how to change a status, let's begin by creating a new story.
 Notice that spaces in the story are replaced with underscores.

 ```
 am create-item overview page needs unique names